Derby appeal against points deduction

 The club is arguing the situation was caused by the financial impact of the coronavirus pandemic, and therefore the points deduction should not apply.

-Derby are bottom of the Championship with the deduction, on two points, seven adrift of fourth-bottom Hull.
+Derby are bottom of the Championship, on two points, seven adrift of fourth-bottom Hull.

+The English Football League said the Rams' points total will continue to reflect their deduction "at this current time".

-Without the points deduction, Wayne Rooney's side would be 14th.
+Without the deduction, Wayne Rooney's side would be 14th in the table.

+"The administrators at Derby County have lodged an appeal against the 12-point deduction imposed on the club's 2021-22 season total on 22 September 2021," an EFL statement said.

+"As a consequence, this matter has been referred to an independent arbitration panel who will consider representations from both parties before making a determination."